pitt-cdm/soundscape--laurasosovicka/README.md

 and a ping of an incoming text.
 Then she resumes typing before putting her phone down for the night and yawning,

-signaling the end of her day.
+signaling the end of her day